 The image below is a visualisation of what you get back if you plotted the coordinates on a map.
 The blue shows the perimeter of an arrival search and the pink shows the departure search.

-You’ll then need coordinates for your “lat” and “long” fields.
-The API only accepts a point of origin as coordinates rather than a full address or place name.
-You can enter a location and get a place name by using our free geocoding tool here.
+To geocode, you’ll then need coordinates for your “lat” and “long” fields.
+The TravelTime API only accepts a point of origin as coordinates rather than a full address or place name.

 Things to watch out for when using coordinates: